Superlinear Lower Bounds Based on ETH: Superlinear Conditional Lower Bounds

 \begin{proof} The variable $n$ denotes the total length of the graph's encoding which is $\Theta((v + e) \cdot \log(v))$ where $v$ is the number of vertices and $e$ is the number of edges.
-We observe that for all fixed $k$, we have We combine this observation with Corollary~\ref{corollary:parameterized-speedup} to obtain the desired result. \end{proof}
+We observe that for all fixed $k$, we have